 Build your experience

 As soon as you can, take the GMAT or GRE.
 The Graduate Management Admissions Test (GMAT) is still the standard and accepted at all schools.
-The Graduate Record Examination (GRE) is increasingly being accepted at more schools; 15 of 17 Consortium member schools accept it.
+The Graduate Record Examination (GRE) is increasingly being accepted at more schools; all 19 Consortium member schools accept it.

 Take the GRE or GMAT before you graduate or soon after, while you’re still conditioned to study.
 Plus, as a full-time student, you’ll be able to get discounts on prep materials and courses – or even a free practice test.